ibm-cloud-architecture/refarch-integration-esb/README.md

 ## Docker
 IIB can run in docker and we detailed the approach in this note: [Building a docker image that include IBM Integration Bus and IBM MQ embedded using the Developer Editions](docker/README.md)

-## IBM Cloud Private
-The deployment of IIB on ICP may follow two paths that we are presenting in a [separate note](docs/icp/README.md)

 # Deployment
 There are three options for IIB application deployment:
 1. Deploy manually using Docker